SharadKumar97/OSINT-SPY/docs/source/setup.rst

 Installing dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^
+Once you clone OSINT-SPY, you will find one directory name as OSINT-SPY.
-Once you clone the repo, install the requirements either in a virtual environment or in the system itself.
+Just go that directory and install the requirements either in a virtual environment or in the system itself.

 ::